SakibvHossain/Basic_DSA_List/DSA/Linked List/linked_list.md

-# Let's generate a markdown file for Sumaiya to upload to GitHub.
-markdown_content = """
 # Linked List Problems for Job Interviews

 This repository contains a curated list of Linked List problems from LeetCode, suitable for preparing for job interviews.
 The problems are categorized by difficulty level.